Adyen/adyen-salesforce-commerce-cloud/README.md

 ## Installation, Usage and Configuration

-Installation, Usage and Configuration is explained in our[manual](https://docs.adyen.com/developers/salesforce-commerce-cloud#setup).
+Installation, Usage and Configuration is explained in our [manual](https://docs.adyen.com/developers/salesforce-commerce-cloud#setup).

 ## Support